Albany Great Danes: Siena

-UAlbany's biggest local rival is Siena College located in Loudonville, NY.
+UAlbany's biggest local rival is Siena University located in Loudonville, NY.
 Both schools are separated by 8 mi.

 While teams do not participate in the same conference, teams from multiple sports will face each other annually, with the strongest part of the rivalry lying with men's basketball.
 Both teams met for the 50th time in 2010.
 The first match-up was February 23, 1957, in which Siena defeated Albany 75–66 at Albany.
 After nearly twenty years, the series ended on February 3, 1977, with a 62–49 Albany victory.

 The series resumed in 2001.
 From 2001 to 2014, all games took place in the Times Union Center, officially making it a home game for Siena.
 During that time the game averaged an attendance over 10,000 for the annual match-up.
 In 2015, under a new contract, it was announced that the rivalry would be moved to SEFCU Arena during the 2016–2017 season and would be part of "tournament" during the 2017–18 season.

 While the women's basketball match-up receives less fan fare than the men's game, it is part of the Albany Cup battle.
 Their first match-up was in the 1975–76 season.

 While both the men's and women's basketball games battle for the Albany Cup, the rivalry has been dubbed the "Crosstown Showdown" by sportscasters in the Capital Region.